bijanvakili/pyunqlite/README.md

 ## Testing Notes

-Development and testing has so far taken place only Ubuntu Linux v12.04 LTS
+Development and testing has so far taken place only on Ubuntu Linux v12.04 LTS